How to Lead Change, Overcome Resistance, and Improve Employee Performance

 Needed change can still stall because of inwardly focused cultures, paralyzing bureaucracy, parochial politics, a low level of trust, lack of teamwork, arrogant attitudes, a lack of leadership in middle management, and the general human fear of the unknown. . . .
 In too many situations, the improvements have been disappointing and the carnage has been appalling, with wasted resources and burned-out, scared, or frustrated employees.

 John and other gurus like Kurt Lewin were right!
-Organizational change is not easy.
+Leading organizational change is not easy.
 Fortunately, it is not an impossible task either.
 With thoughtful leadership and implementation, business professionals can tame the change beast.

-Introducing: The Free Online Leading Change Effectively Article Series
+Introducing: The Free How to Lead Change Effectively Resource Series

-All of the content in this free 15 article series blends real-world business practices with proven research on management and leadership.
+All of the content in this free article and video resource series blends real-world business practices with proven research on management and leadership.
 In this series of articles, I will explain the psychology of change, the process for leading change, and strategies for reinforcing positive change.
-Let’s get started!
+Let's get started!

 The Psychology of Change: